SAP/SapMachine/README.md

 <img align="right" width=350 src="https://sap.github.io/SapMachine/assets/images/logo_circular.svg">

+# Sapmachine11 has been frozen.
+No more commits or PRs.

 # [](#SapMachine) SapMachine
 This project contains a downstream version of the [OpenJDK](http://openjdk.java.net/) project.
 It is used to build and maintain a SAP supported version of OpenJDK for SAP customers and partners who wish to use OpenJDK to run their applications.